Earth and the Solar System

 This is high enrollment science course for non-science students in which we examine the evidence for how geological, biological, atmospheric, oceanic, and climatic processes work and interact here on Earth.
 We then attempt to apply those processes to other planets in our solar system.
 The course structure includes pre-class student preparation and in-class small group activities to require students to engage with the material regularly throughout the term.

-: restricted access
+Course URL: restricted access

 greater than 150